 For getting things done fast, SPSS contains many numeric functions, string functions, date functions and other handy routines.

 All basic tables and charts can be created easily and fast in SPSS.
 Typical examples are demonstrated under Data Analysis.
 A real weakness of SPSS is that its charts tend to be ugly and often have a clumsy layout.
 A great way to overcome this problem is developing and applying SPSS chart templates.
 Doing so, however, requires a fair amount of effort and expertise.SPSS clustered bar chart with chart template applied

-SPSS contains all basic statistical tests such as t-tests, chi-square tests, ANOVA and many others.
-Multivariate analyses such as regression, factor analysis and cluster analysis are included as well.
+SPSS contains all basic statistical tests and multivariate analyses such as

 Saving Data and Output